 IDS Alumni Mentors Group |

-Matched Mentoring is one-on-one mentoring which is probably the type that comes to mind when you think of mentoring.
-One-on-one Mentoring is a traditional model of mentoring, where one mentor and one mentee agree to enter into a relationship to help the mentee develop, improve and achieve their goals.
-In this type of mentoring, the mentor has more experience in an area that the mentee is interested in and can act as an advisor and guide.
-For example, in areas such as career direction or leadership development.
-While the focus is on the mentee, the mentor also benefits as they develop leadership skills, learn new perspectives and ideas from their mentee, and feel a sense of satisfaction at supporting a student or recent graduate of IDS to help shape the future leaders of global development.
+Matched Mentoring involves one-on-one mentoring; this is a traditional model of mentoring where one mentor and one mentee agree to enter into a relationship to help the mentee develop, improve and achieve their goals.
+Typically, the mentor has more experience in an area that the mentee is interested in, and can act as an advisor and guide.
+Mentors also typically can advise in areas such as career direction or leadership development.

-The matching process is carried out by the IDS Alumni Relations Office with support of a specialist.
+The matching process is carried out by the IDS Alumni Relations Office with support of a mentoring specialist.

 We aim to match twice per annum, in October and February.